PatrikAarnivaara/what-where-when/README.md

-what-where-when (Work-in-progress...)

-Goals:
+## General info
+What Where When

+## Goals
--upload images with title and description
+* Upload images with title and description
--render list of images and info
+* Render list of images and info
--edit and delete image posts
+* Edit and delete image posts
--add MaterialUI
+* Add MaterialUI
--get predictions from TensorFlow
+* Get predictions from TensorFlow

+## Technologies
+* React
+* NodeJS
+* MongoDB Atlas
+* Cloudinary
+* TensorFlow